-The territory's placer mining industry is founded on family-operated businesses – a way of life that continues today for many of our operators.
+The territory’s placer mining industry is founded on family-operated businesses – a 2020 survey found that over 90% of placer operations are family run.

 Today, we have replaced the pick and shovel of the very first prospectors and have regulations and legislation to ensure environmental stewardship, reclamation and site restoration.